Welfare spending: Perceptions

+Pope Francis has referred to welfare projects as valuable only as "temporary" or "provisional" responses to the problems of poverty: lasting and equitable structural changes are also needed to avoid dependence on welfare.

+Differences in the transparency of individual welfare contributions and employer contributions through payroll taxes affects politics.

 Social protection

 In developing countries, formal social security arrangements are often absent for the vast majority of the working population, in part due to reliance on the informal economy.
 Additionally, the state's capacity to reach people may be limited because of its limited infrastructure and resources.
 In this context, social protection is often referred to instead of social security, encompassing a broader set of means, such as labour market intervention and local community-based programs, to alleviate poverty and provide security against things like unemployment.

 By country

 Australia

-Prior to 1900 in Australia, charitable assistance from benevolent societies, sometimes with financial contributions from the authorities, was the primary means of relief for people not able to support themselves.
+Before 1900 in Australia, charitable assistance from benevolent societies, sometimes with financial contributions from the authorities, was the primary means of relief for people not able to support themselves.
 The 1890s economic depression and the rise of the trade unions and the Labor parties during this period led to a movement for welfare reform.

 In 1900, the states of New South Wales and Victoria enacted legislation introducing non-contributory pensions for those aged 65 and over.
 Queensland legislated a similar system in 1907 before the Australian labor Commonwealth government led by Andrew Fisher introduced a national aged pension under the Invalid and Old-Aged Pensions Act 1908.
 A national invalid disability pension was started in 1910, and a national maternity allowance was introduced in 1912.

 During the Second World War, Australia under a labor government created a welfare state by enacting national schemes for: child endowment in 1941 (superseding the 1927 New South Wales scheme); a widows' pension in 1942 (superseding the New South Wales 1926 scheme); a wife's allowance in 1943; additional allowances for the children of pensioners in 1943; and unemployment, sickness, and special benefits in 1945 (superseding the Queensland 1923 scheme).